SashaKozoriz/Tg-bot/README.md

-Telegram Number Guessing Game Bot
+Telegram Number Guessing Bot
+This is a simple Telegram bot that allows users to play a fun number guessing game, and perform other commands.

+Table of Contents
+Introduction
+Getting Started
+Prerequisites
+Installation
+Usage
+Built With
+Authors
+License
+Introduction
-This is a Telegram bot that plays a simple number guessing game.
-The bot can be interacted with by sending commands in a Telegram chat.
+This Telegram bot was created using Node.js and the node-telegram-bot-api package.
+It allows users to interact with the bot by sending commands in a Telegram chat.
 The available commands are:

 /start: Sends a warm welcome message and a cute sticker to the user.
 /info: Returns the user's name.